NinjaWeedle/Flambe/README.txt

 Game by Oxiti8 A.K.A Ninja Weedle
 ░▒▓ONLY for TI-84+ calculators.▓▒░

+If you have any questions or comments, you can send an email to weedleninja88@gmail.com.

  == TABLE OF CONTENTS ==
  1. Description
  2. Setting up the game + Notice for 84+ CSE/CE users